NEET64/chess-game/README.md

 2. Open `index.html` in your browser <i>(make sure to open with live server)</i>.

 ## Contact
-If you have any suggestions or feedback, you can reach me at [neetdhameliya321@gmail.com].
+If you have any suggestions or feedback, you can reach out to me at [Linkedin](https://www.linkedin.com/in/neet--dhameliya/).

 ## Glimps
 ![image](https://github.com/NEET64/chess-game/assets/67575976/0a6b362a-1dcc-4bd2-aa54-f19b8e27592b)